msoe-sse/Constitution/Constitution.md

     3. Apply for grants and scholarships to waive competition fees
         1. Maintain relationships with new and existing sponsors

-8. **Game Development**
-    1. Incite and maintain a conversation in the #gamedev channel
-    2. Recruit students to join ongoing projects or create their own
-    3. Showcase projects at recruitment events (such as the annual Org Fair)
-    4. Actively engage with the game development community in Milwaukee

-9. **Webmaster**
+8. **Webmaster**
     1. Manage SSE website discussions and content
-    2. Maintain Organization membership and mailing lists
+    2. Work in tandem with VP to maintain Organization membership and mailing lists
     3. Manage merge requests and a backlog for said website
+    4. Reach out to other student organizations to assist with website creation as a service to the MSOE community at large

-10. **Alumni Outreach Coordinator**
+9. **Alumni Outreach Coordinator**
     1. Are appointed by the EXECUTIVE Board
     2. Must have been on the EXECUTIVE Board before being granted Alumni Status
     3. Appointed Officer needs to be at least two years out from graduation